Skip to main content

 • Avoid login pages, app subdomains, and documentation.
 Those have no marketing context.

 If your site blocks bots or returns a thin shell to non browsers, your product context may come back vague.
-You can refine it manually in the next step.
+You can refine your product context manually in the next step.

 Why the website URL is locked after you submit

-Once Hero Marketer reads the page, the website URL is locked for the rest of onboarding and you can't go back and change it.
-This is intentional: each read uses AI credits Hero Marketer covers before you've picked a plan, so Hero Marketer runs it once.
+Once Hero Marketer reads the page, it locks the website URL for the rest of onboarding.
+You cannot go back and change it.
+This is intentional.
+Each read uses AI credits that Hero Marketer covers before you pick a plan.
+So Hero Marketer reads your page only once.

 If you mistyped or pasted the wrong URL, you can: